cavaunpeu/willwolf.io-source/content/pages/consulting.md

 This said, I'm open to working in any domain where I can learn something new and interesting amongst fantastic peers.

-# Notes
+# Contact

-Crucially, this work cannot conflict with my full-time employ.
 For rates and availability, please email me at williamabrwolf [at] gmail [dot] com.
-Social links can be found below.
+Additional social links can be found below.

 Cheers 😊